malinlarsson/courses/Metagenomics/1711/tutorial.md

 One if the first factors is the amount of reads that align to the assembly.
 The proportion of reads mapping our assembly gives us a good idea of how representative of the sampled environment the assembly is.

 To get this information we will need a mapping tool.
 We will use `BBmap`.
-Mappers, like `BBmap`, don't only return the proportion of mapping reads, but also the specific alignments, these are output as SAM-files, a particularily horrible and wasteful file type.
+Mappers, like `BBmap`, don't only return the proportion of mapping reads, but also the specific alignments, these are output as SAM-files, a particularly horrible and wasteful file type.

 > Using `bbmap.sh` loaded with `module`
 >